jooray/margin-trade/README.md

 This is something like USD balance of this strategy.

+There is another future position where we are long 20 USD shown.

 #### Funding rate

 We would also like to know the current interest rate (called funding rate).